 | Senior (7+ years) | $240,000 | $200,000-$265,000+ |

-These figures align with broader market data.
+Broader market data corroborates this range.
 In practice, total compensation runs even higher when equity is included.
-Levels.fyi reports the average total comp for AI-focused software engineers reached $245,000/year in Q3 2025, with senior and staff-level ML practitioners carrying an 18.7% premium over non-AI engineers at the same level.
+Levels.fyi reports average total comp for AI-focused software engineers reached $245,000/year in Q3 2025.
+Senior and staff-level ML practitioners carry an 18.7% premium over non-AI engineers at the same level.

 The 28% salary premium.
 Here’s a number every recruiter should internalize: job postings listing AI skills offer 28% higher salaries - approximately $18,000 more per year - than equivalent postings without AI skills, according to Lightcast’s 2025 research.
 AI engineers know they’re in demand, and they expect compensation that reflects it.